 9.0 Section 3 – Propagation of the Ejecta to the Asset

 One of the important aspects of the model is how the various ejecta models are put together to generate the flux at a position on the Moon.
-As this is a particularly important component of MeMoSeE, and it is difficult to isolate the mathematics of the flux calculations from the numerous other calculations, we need a tool to isolate these calculations and to compare with some sort of “truth”.
+As this is a particularly important component of MeMoSeE, and it is difficult to isolate the mathematics of the flux calculations from the numerous other calculations, a tool is needed to isolate these calculations and to compare with some sort of “truth”.

 9.1 Monte Carlo Approach